-What a Private Charter Actually Looks Like — Lagoon 46, Raiatea
+What a Private Charter Actually Looks Like — 8 People, 8 Days, April 2024

 The Lagoon 46 — Specs & On-Board Life

 The Lagoon 46 is one of the most popular cruising catamarans in the world — and for good reason.
-At 14 metres long with a 8.2-metre beam, it combines real stability with comfortable living space.
+At 14 metres long with an 8.2-metre beam, it combines real stability with comfortable living space.
 This is not a racing boat or a bare charter vessel.
-It is a well-maintained, privately owned catamaran that the owner sails year-round and maintains to a high standard.
+It is a well-maintained, privately owned catamaran that the owner sails year-round.

 The Lagoon 46 at anchor in the Raiatea–Taha'a lagoon — four private cabins, open saloon, and a cockpit made for watching sunsets.